zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "The power to make and break habits and learning how to do that is really important."
+> "I think it's very important to have a feedback loop, where you're constantly thinking about what you've done and how you could be doing it better."
 >
-> — Naval Ravikant
+> — Elon Musk
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch